 How Does Accident Reconstruction Work?

 When you are in an automotive accident, your entire life turns upside down in an instant.
 Whether you suffer minor or major injuries, you will need to involve your insurance company and maybe even file a lawsuit against the at-fault driver.
-The most severe accidents often require accident reconstruction to pinpoint the exact cause of the crash and if there were multiple parties responsible.
+In fact, the most severe accidents often require accident reconstruction to pinpoint the exact cause of the crash and if there were multiple parties responsible.
 The team from Rossetti & DeVoto, PC utilizes crash reconstruction experts to investigate accidents for their clients.
 Let’s take a look at what accident reconstruction involves and how it can be useful for your case.

 Defining Accident Reconstruction

 Accident reconstruction is determining the circumstances leading up to and the events of a crash.
 So, if a personal injury attorney wants to reconstruct an accident, provide them with permission as it will help to build your case.
 Therefore, this process will help an attorney determine why the accident occurred.
 To conduct accident reconstruction for a car accident in New Jersey, experts require the following data:

 - Final rest positions of all vehicles involved

 - Evidence from the scene of the accident

 Other items needed to help the reconstruction of an accident scene include the police report, witness statements, photographs of vehicle damage, photographs of the accident scene and immediate surroundings, depositions, and any other evidence related to the crash.

 Accident reconstruction can provide answers to these questions: